Controversial BLM Uncompahgre plan OK’d

 The plan governs oil and gas leasing, recreation, livestock grazing and other types of land uses on some 676,000 acres of BLM surface lands and nearly 1 million acres of federal mineral estate in parts of Montrose, Delta, Gunnison, Ouray, San Miguel and Mesa counties.

-According to today's notice, the approved plan is a slightly modified version of the management alternative the agency had proposed last summer.
+According to Thursday’s notice, the approved plan is a slightly modified version of the management alternative the agency had proposed last summer.

 “It provides for a balanced combination of goals, objectives, allowable uses and management actions,” the notice says.